 Vernon L. Odom Fund announces 2021 grants

-On Friday, March 5, the Vernon L. Odom Fund of Akron Community Foundation awarded $14,500 in grants to programs that promote diversity and enrich the quality of life within local minority communities.
+On Friday, March 5, the Vernon L. Odom Fund of Akron Community Foundation awarded $14,500 in grants to programs that promote diversity and enrich the quality of life within local communities of color.

 The following is a full list of Vernon L. Odom Fund grants: